 Never use your nails while massaging.
 While there are chances of you hurting your scalp, you could aggravate hair fall if you rub your hair with your nails.
 If you do have long nails and still want a warm oil massage, in that case, you could use cotton swabs.
 More on that later.

-One of the greatest advantages of warm oil massage is that it helps you de-stress.
+One of the greatest advantages of warm coconut oil for hair growth is that it helps you de-stress.
 The warm oil opens up the pores in the scalp, which allows the goodness of the oil to enter; the warm massage increases blood circulation, which in turn calms you down.
 Stress is, of course, one of the greatest causes of hair fall and early greying.